ellammal0503/ISAC-UAV-Project-Scaffold/README.md

-# ISAC-UAV 🚀
+# Samsung EnnovateX 2025 AI Challenge Submission

-Estimation of UAV parameters (range, velocity, direction of arrival) using **Monostatic Integrated Sensing and Communication (ISAC)** based on 3GPP TR 38.901 (Rel-19) §7.9 channel models.
+**Project Title**: Estimation of UAV parameters (range, velocity, direction of arrival) using **Monostatic Integrated Sensing and Communication (ISAC)** based on 3GPP TR 38.901 (Rel-19) §7.9 channel models.

+---

+## 📌 Description
+This repository contains the implementation of ** AI-based ISAC (Integrated Sensing and Communication) framework for UAV sensing and parameter estimation**, developed as part of the **Samsung EnnovateX 2025 AI Challenge**.

+---

+# Samsung EnnovateX 2025 AI Challenge Submission

+**Problem Statement** - Problem Statement #7
+Estimation of UAV Parameters Using Monostatic Sensing in ISAC Scenario Develop an AI-based solution using monostatic integrated sensing and communication (ISAC) to estimate UAV range, velocity, and direction of arrival, leveraging advanced signal processing and machine learning.
+Utilize the channel model based on 3GPP TR 38.901-j00 (Rel-19) Section 7.9 for ISAC applications.
+Participants are expected to design models that extract these parameters from ISAC signals under the specified channel conditions.

+**Team Name** - Solo Team
+**Team Members** - Karthick Kumarasamy
+**Demo Video Link** -  to be done

+---
 ## 📂 Project Structure
 ISAC-UAV/
 │── docs/ # Technical documentation